nahid/apify-site/content/docs/initialization/_index.md

 ---
 title: "Initialization"
 weight: 4
+description: "Initialize your Apify project for API testing and mocking."
 ---

 Initializes a new API testing project in the current directory.
 To start using Apify in your project, navigate to your project's root directory and run: